 Begin by burning over the trace lines using a writer pen tip.
 I am using a micro writer pen tip by Colwood, but any writer pen tip will work.

 Use a light hand pressure when burning.
 Writer pen tips have a tendency to sink into the surface of the wood which leaves an embedded or grooved line in the board.
-Depending on its location this embedded line can really show up.
+Depending on how dark the line is and where its located this embedded line can really show up as a pale line in the artwork.

-Also, there is a curved dashed line on the face.
-This line marks the location of shadows and is needed for part 2.
-If you plan on doing part 2, then burn in the dashed line.
-Otherwise ignore it as it serves no purposes for this tutorial.
+Note that the curved dashed line on the face marks the location of shadows.
+This is needed for part 2.
+If you are not planning on doing part 2 then ignore the dashed line on the face.

 After the outline of the jaguar has been burned over, then start working on the many, many spots.